Tears (Clean Bandit song)

 "Tears" is a song by English electronic group Clean Bandit, featuring English singer Louisa Johnson.
 It was released on 27 May 2016.
 It is the last single to feature Neil Amin-Smith as violinist after his departure.
 Clean Bandit and Johnson performed the song with 5 After Midnight during the finals of The X Factor on 10 December 2016.
 It was included on the deluxe edition of the band's second studio album, What Is Love?

 Background

 Jack Patterson said: "Tears is an epic trap-2step breakup ballad.
 I wrote it with Sam Romans at the piano, and over the course of a year, it has transformed from a simple piano tune into a mad beast of changing time signatures and feels.
 To me, Tears feels like a 1990s vision of a future breakup song."

 Music video

-The music video features Johnson and the band in a room with burning instruments with water on the floor.
+Directed by band member Jack Patterson, the music video features Johnson and the band in a room with burning instruments with water on the floor.
 The video also features a snowy owl that was one of several who had previously played Hedwig in the Harry Potter films.
+The video also features two dancers, Rhys Dennis and Kandaka Moore, which previously features on A+E.